Andrea Salsedo: Galleanists

-All anarchists who were part of Galleani's acquaintances, who were also called Galleanists, were put under surveillance, as they were considered dangerous and possible terrorists.
+All anarchists who were part of Galleani's acquaintances, who were also called "Galleanists", were put under surveillance, as they were considered dangerous and possible terrorists.
 On 25 February 1920, Salsedo, who was working in the Canzani Printshop as a typesetter at the time, was arrested and brought to the BOI offices on Park Row during or immediately after the Palmer Raids.

+Death

 Salsedo was considered to be one of the writers of the radical pamphlet Plain Words.
 At the BOI offices, Salsedo was harshly interrogated and was denied the right to phone his lawyer and his family.
 According to some sources, he stayed in the offices for eight weeks, incommunicado.
-On 3 May 1920, his body was found on the pavement in front of the BOI offices: he had fallen from the 14th floor.
+On 3 May 1920, his body was found on the pavement in front of the BOI offices; he had fallen from the 14th floor.

 How Salsedo died is still unclear.
 Some sources say that he got up at night, silently walked across the room and jumped out the window, killing himself.
 According to Roberto Elia, Salsedo could have been killed for fear of betraying other fellow anarchists.
 The Boston Herald reported that before dying, Salsedo gave names of other anarchists.
-Other sources, on the contrary, say that Salsedo was severely beaten numerous times during his interrogations, and was ultimately killed by officers, who hurled him out the window.
+Other sources say that Salsedo was severely beaten numerous times during his interrogations, and was ultimately killed by officers, who hurled him out the window.

 Salsedo's death happened just two days prior to Sacco and Vanzetti's arrest.
+Notably, his name was referenced in Dario Fo's play Accidental Death of an Anarchist (1970).
+While the play was about the death of Giuseppe Pinelli, another anarchist who died after falling from a window while in police custody, Fo used Salsedo's name to avoid any repercussion.